Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Related Work

 \subsection{GNN-based Graph Generative Models}

-Recently, there has been significant progress in molecular graph generation with GNN-based deep generative models, such as GCPN~\cite{GCPN} and GraphAF~\cite{GraphAF}.
-Both of them use R-GCN~\cite{RGCN}, the state-of-the-art GNN at that time, as their inner graph representation model.
+Recently, there has been significant progress in molecular graph generation with GNN-based deep generative models, such as the autoregressive generation model (GCPN~\cite{GCPN} and GraphAF~\cite{GraphAF}) and the one-shot generation model (GraphEBM~\cite{ebm}).
+All of them use R-GCN~\cite{RGCN}, the state-of-the-art GNN at that time, as their inner graph representation model.
 Nevertheless, in recent years, the landscape has witnessed the emergence of increasingly expressive GNNs such as GATv2~\cite{GATv2}, GSN~\cite{GSN} and GearNet~\cite{GearNet}.
 These advanced GNN models have showcased superior performance in various tasks, including graph classification and regression, surpassing the capabilities of R-GCN.
-Furthermore, the methods GCPN and GraphAF only evaluate their performance in goal-directed molecule generation tasks using two commonly employed metrics in drug design: quantitative estimate of drug-likeness score (QED) and penalised octanol-water partition coefficient (Penalized logP).
-However, it is worth noting that many advanced graph generative approaches, as discussed in Section~\ref{ogga}, can achieve state-of-the-art results on benchmarks for QED and Penalized logP~\cite{benchmark, dataset1}. \textit{QED is likely to have a global maximum of 0.948 and even random sampling could reach that value.
-Penalized logP is unbounded and the relationship between Penalized logP values and molecular structures is fairly simple: adding carbons monotonically increases the estimated Penalized logP value~\cite{GCPN, dst, benchmark}.} This is presented in Figure \ref{d} in Appendix \ref{appb}.
+Furthermore, the methods GCPN, GraphAF, and GraphEBM only evaluate their performance in goal-directed molecule generation tasks using two commonly employed metrics in drug design: quantitative estimate of drug-likeness score (QED) and penalised octanol-water partition coefficient (Penalised logP).
+However, it is worth noting that many advanced graph generative approaches, as discussed in Section~\ref{ogga}, can achieve upper-limit results on benchmarks for QED and Penalised logP~\cite{benchmark, dataset1}. \textit{QED is likely to have a global maximum of 0.948 and even random sampling could reach that value.
+Penalised logP is unbounded and the relationship between Penalised logP values and molecular structures is fairly simple: adding carbons monotonically increases the estimated Penalised logP value~\cite{GCPN, dst, benchmark}.} This is presented in Figure \ref{d} in Appendix \ref{appb}.
 Consequently, one could argue that these scores have reached a saturation point, making them less meaningful as evaluation metrics.
-Only using these two metrics relevant to drug design on goal-directed graph generation tasks to assess the graph generative models is not convincing enough and cannot provide insights for distinguishing different algorithms’ de-novo molecule generation ability~\cite {benchmark}.
+Only using these two metrics relevant to drug design on goal-directed graph generation tasks to assess the graph generative models is not convincing enough, and cannot provide insights for distinguishing different algorithms’ de-novo molecule generation ability~\cite {benchmark}.